GTPB/PGDH19/pages/tutorial_simulating_IICR.md

+---
+layout: page
-# Simulating IICR plots using ms software
+title: Simulating IICR plots using ms software
+---

 In this tutorial we will reproduce some of the IICR plots done in [Chikhi et al (2018)](https://www.nature.com/articles/s41437-017-0005-6).